Sambe9/Resort/README.md

 To gather the attention of audiences.
 Who are browsering in Revalent to it mainly Focus.

-+1 (800) 315-5939
-Log In
-In this article
-Glossary
-Landing Page
-Landing Page
 A landing page is a standalone web page that potential customers can “land” on when they click through from an email, ad, or other digital location.
 A landing page aims to capture information from contacts in exchange for something of value, such as a retail offer code or business-to-business (B2B) insights in the form of a white paper.
 Landing pages are different from other web pages in that they don’t live in the evergreen navigation of a website.
 They serve a specific purpose in a specific moment of an advertising campaign to a target audience.